WillEStokes/Needle_controller-mbed/README.md

 ## Description

-This project provides code to read multi-channel differential data using an mbed K64F board with a Mirkoe ADC 18 Click board.
+This project provides code to read multi-channel differential data using an mbed K64F board with a Mikroe ADC 18 Click board.
 Additionally, it includes code and a library to read encoder data from 3 QEIs.
 The ADC 18 Click commands are also contained in their own library.

 ## Requirements